armytag/langs/qathebo/texts/LCC11_Qathebo.md

 <p class="freetranslation">"Tell him your story."</p>
 </div>

-##### Genitive (*-tʼi*)
+### Genitive (*-tʼi*)

 The Genitive case indicates that the noun is related to another noun in some way.
 This could be a form of possession as in %{+1}% below, or simply association like a body part as in %{+2}%.
-Unlike other cases, genetive nouns function like [modifiers](#modifiers), appearing after the noun they are related to and taking modifier agreement affixes.
+Unlike other cases, genitive nouns function like [modifiers](#modifiers), appearing after the noun they are related to and taking modifier agreement affixes.

 <div class="gloss">
 <p class="number"></p>